RUCOGS/rucogs-infrastructure-docs/docs/devops/ci_cd.md

 ### Environment Variables

-Nonsensitive configuration can be done in the workflow file itself
+Non-sensitive configuration can be done in the workflow file itself

 -   `MONGODB_TOOLS_DOWNLOAD` - A environment variable that links to a download for `mongodump`, a tool that can dump the contents of the database into a file.
     We use this to create a backup of the MongoDB database hosted on MongoDB Atlas.